 Thrive Themes hold payments for 30-days before making a monthly payment.

-Finally, we get to the Envato Marketplace, which is a huge one-stop shop for website owners, web designers, and developers.
+Next, we get to the Envato Marketplace, a huge one-stop-shop for website owners, web designers, and developers.

 Envato offers many extension services and products, and with each one, you have the opportunity to earn a commission on referral sales using their dedicated affiliate program provided through Impact.

 Their commission rate is 30% per sale, and their affiliate platform is very easy to use.

 Payhip is an awesome eCommerce platform for selling digital downloads and memberships.
 I use Payhip to sell all of my eBooks.

 Also, their partner program is one of the most rewarding in the business.
 You can earn a 50% recurring commission on sales transaction fees.
 The more signups you can convert into customers, the more chance you’ll have to increase your daily revenue.